 How does the census work?

 Beginning in March, every household in the US will receive an invitation to respond to the 2020 Census.
 You can respond for your household online, by phone, or by mail.
 You can respond to the census online or by phone in English and 12 additional languages.
-Paper questionnaires are available in English & Spanish.
+Paper questionnaires in English & Spanish were mailed earlier this year to select households.
 You will receive reminder mailings throughout the spring & summer until your response has been officially recorded.

 Information you submit is compiled with all the responding households nationwide.
 Those statistics are then used to help allocate billions of dollars in federal funding to local communities and decide the number of seats North Carolina has in Congress.